 Our aim should be to encourage shoppers to eat better, sellers to save money, and food to keep out of the news by simplifying food supply chain processes.
 For the food industry, a blockchain-based food supply chain does so substantially.

-Our food supply chain mechanism requires several dynamic interactions between multiple players.
-We can encourage shoppers to eat better, sellers to save money, and food to keep out of the news by simplifying them.
-For the food industry, Blockchain-based supply chain management will do so substantially.
-However, to do this, constructive cooperation and involvement from all in the food industry are necessary.
-It would be important for innovators, from small growers to major retailers, to be together on this journey.
+However, blockchain-based supply chain development requires constructive cooperation and involvement from all stakeholders in the food industry.
+It would be important for them, from small growers to major retailers, to be together on this journey.

 Blockchain provides the framework for a new wave of transactions that streamlines business procedures while ensuring trust and accountability.

 Open blockchain networks are available to the public and private, such as Ethereum.
 Anyone on those networks can enter and see any events that occur.